 The measures of the coherence function (visibility) for objects not located at the phase-tracking center are slowly time-variable due to the changing array geometry, so that averaging them will cause a loss of amplitude.
 The acceptable loss depends on the expected or required image fidelity.
 Unfortunately, and unlike the bandwidth loss effect described above, the losses due to time averaging cannot be simply parameterized.
 The only simple case exists for observations at $\delta = 90^{\circ}$, where the effects are identical to the bandwidth effect except they operate in the azimuthal, rather than the radial, direction.
 The functional dependence is the same in this case with $\Delta \nu / \nu$ replaced with $\Omega{\text{Earth}} \Delta t$, where Ω{Earth} is the Earth's angular rotation rate, and Δt is the averaging interval.

 For other declinations, the effects are more complicated and approximate techniques must be employed.
 Chapter 13 of Reference 1 considers the average reduction in image amplitude due to finite time averaging.
 The results are summarized in Table 7, showing the time averaging in seconds which results in 1%, 5% and 10% loss in the amplitude of a point source located at the half-power point of the primary beam.
-If the target source extends a fraction 1/f of the half-power from the phase-tracking point, the table entries are multiplied by f.
+If the target source is located a fraction 1/f of the antenna half-power width from the phase-tracking point, the loss is greater by a factor f.

-Table 7: Time averaging smearing: times (seconds) resulting in various amplitude losses for a point source at the antenna half power point
+Table 7: Time averaging smearing The averaging time (seconds) resulting in the listed amplitude losses for a point source at the antenna half power point

-Amplitude loss
+A mplitude loss

 Configuration 1.0% 5.0% 10.0%

 A 2.1 4.8 6.7

 В 6.8 15.0 21.0

 С 21.0 48.0 67.0

 D 68.0 150.0 210.0